Buying a domain name for your business could be a frustrating and long-drawn-out process if you don’t know where to look.

 - What’s your process like?

 - Are you equipped to handle complex negotiations and coordinate with legal departments where necessary?

 Who have you worked with in the past and can I speak to your clients?

 Speak with a current client to understand their experience.
 It gives you a clearer picture of what to expect.

 Ask for the contact information of clients for the domain names they’ve brokered.
 How was their experience with the broker and were they satisfied with the service?

 Use Whois to crosscheck that references match the seller and buyer email addresses.
 This ensures that the broker isn’t giving false information.

-Sometimes, clients have strict NDA’s in place that make it impossible to release client names, but a domain buy service should have a list of clients they can share with you.
+Sometimes, clients have strict NDA’s in place that make it impossible to release client names, but a buying domain service should have a list of clients they can share with you.

 Do you use an escrow service to close deals?

 Do not transfer money directly to the broker under any circumstance.
 An accredited escrow company is essential to facilitate a domain name transaction between buyer and seller.